-District's proportionate share of the collective net pension liability \$ 1,331,953 State's proportionate share that is associated with District 3,287,375 Total \$ 4,619,328
+District's proportionate share of the collective net pension liability \$ 2,127,699 State's proportionate share that is associated with District 5,159,690 Total \$ 7,287,389

-The net pension liability was measured as of August 31, 2017 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportion of the net pension liability was based on the District's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2016 through August 31, 2017.
+The net pension liability was measured as of August 31, 2017 and rolled forward to August 31, 2018 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of August 31, 2017 rolled forward to August 31, 2018.
+The District's proportion of the net pension liability was based on the District's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2017 through August 31, 2018.

-At August 31, 2017 the employer's proportion of the collective net pension liability was 0.0041657%. which was an increase (decrease) of (0.00035317%) from its proportion measured as of August 31, 2016.
+At August 31, 2018 the employer's proportion of the collective net pension liability was 0.0038656%. which was an increase (decrease) of -.0003000973% from its proportion measured as of August 31, 2017.

-Changes Since the Prior Actuarial Valuation - There were no changes to the actuarial assumptions of other inputs that affected measurement of the total pension liability since the prior measurement period:
+Changes Since the Prior Actuarial Valuation -

+The following were changes to the actuarial assumptions or other inputs that affected measurement of the total pension liability since the prior measurement period.